php-fig/fig-standards/proposed/event-dispatcher.md

 * MUST call Listeners synchronously in the order they are returned from a ListenerProvider.
 * MUST return the same Event object it was passed after it is done invoking Listeners.
 * MUST NOT return to the Emitter until all Listeners have executed.
-* As an exception to the previous point, if the Event is a [Promise object][] then the Dispatcher MAY return that Promise before all Listeners have executed.
-However, the Promise MUST NOT be treated as fulfilled until all Listeners have executed.

 If passed a Stoppable Event, a Dispatcher